Australia’s Incredible World Heritage Sites

-To be considered, a site must meet at least one of ten selection criteria.
-These range from “a masterpiece of human creative genius” to “natural habitats for in-situ conservation of biological diversity.”
-Submitted sites are evaluated by expert bodies on the World Heritage Committee.
+To be considered, a site must meet a selection criteria ranging from “a masterpiece of human creative genius” to “natural habitats for conservation of biological diversity.”

-I’m on a mission to visit as many as I can.
+I’m on a mission to visit as many heritage sites as I can.

 Royal Exhibition Building and Carlton Gardens

 Carlton Gardens surround the Royal Exhibition Building and one of the oldest exhibition buildings in the world.
 It’s located in the suburb of Carlton, in the city of Melbourne.